luxonis/depthai-hardware/README.md

 ## [DM1090FFC](DM1090FFC_DepthAI_USB3)

-The [DM1090FFC repository](DM1090FFC_DepthAI_USB3) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 DepthAI SoM.
+The [DM1090FFC repository](DM1090FFC_DepthAI_USB3) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 OAK SoM.
 The DM1090FFC baseboard has three FFC interfaces which allow for two [DM0250TG](DM0250TG_DepthAI_Mono_Camera) camera modules (stereo pair) and one [DM0249](DM0249_DepthAI_RGB_Camera) RGB camera module.
 Besides Luxonis camera modules, several Arducam CCMs can be connected to [DM1090FFC](DM1090FFC_DepthAI_USB3).
 Please note that only revision R1 and above (R1M1E1) ([DM0250TG](DM0250TG_DepthAI_Mono_Camera) and [DM0249](DM0249_DepthAI_RGB_Camera)) cameras with 26-pin FFC connectors can be connected to [DM1090FFC](DM1090FFC_DepthAI_USB3).

 ![](DM1090FFC_DepthAI_USB3/Images/DM1090FFC-KIT.jpg)

 ## [BW1094](BW1094_DepthAI_HAT)
-The [BW1094 repository](BW1094_DepthAI_HAT) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 DepthAI SoM and as a HAT for the [RPi "B" models](https://www.raspberrypi.org/products/).
+The [BW1094 repository](BW1094_DepthAI_HAT) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 OAK SoM and as a HAT for the [RPi "B" models](https://www.raspberrypi.org/products/).
 The BW1094 baseboard has three FFC interfaces which allow for two [BG0250TG](BG0250TG_DepthAI_Mono_Camera) camera modules (stereo pair) and one [BG0249](BG0249_DepthAI_RGB_Camera) RGB camera module.
-The GPIO interface from the Raspberry Pi Model B variants is passed through the BW1094 with the exception of the 5V pins, GND pins, and [BCM GPIO26 (pin 37)](https://www.raspberrypi.org/documentation/usage/gpio/), which is used as a way for the Raspberry Pi to reset the DepthAI SoM, parallel to the RST button.
+The GPIO interface from the Raspberry Pi Model B variants is passed through the BW1094 with the exception of the 5V pins, GND pins, and [BCM GPIO26 (pin 37)](https://www.raspberrypi.org/documentation/usage/gpio/), which is used as a way for the Raspberry Pi to reset the OAK SoM, parallel to the RST button.

 ![](BW1094_DepthAI_HAT/Images/BW1094_R0M0E0_front.png)

 ## [BK1096](BK1096_OAK-1_Modular)
-The [BK1096 repository](/BK1096_OAK-1_Modular) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 DepthAI SoM.
-The BK1096 baseboard offers a quick and simple way to add USB3 Type-C device power and connectivity, and a single 12MP RGB camera module to the DepthAI SoM.
+The [BK1096 repository](/BK1096_OAK-1_Modular) contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 OAK SoM.
+The BK1096 baseboard offers a quick and simple way to add USB3 Type-C device power and connectivity, and a single 12MP RGB camera module to the OAK SoM.

 ![](BK1096_OAK-1_Modular/Images/BK1096_R0M0E0_front.jpg)